Dietrich von Jagow: Völkisch activist

 In September 1919, Jagow joined the Marinebrigade Ehrhardt of the Freikorps and took part in the Kapp Putsch of March 1920.
-Refusing to take an oath of loyalty to the Weimar Republic, he left the Navy later in March 1920.
-Settling in Bavaria, he joined the right-wing terrorist group Organization Consul that assassinated pro-Weimar politicians.
-His first job was as a sales agent for the Bavarian Wood Processing Company, which was a front for the Organization Consul.
-In the fall of 1920, he joined the NSDAP and in early 1921 he joined the SA.
+Refusing to take an oath of loyalty to the Weimar Republic, he left the Reichsmarine later in March 1920.
+Settling in Bavaria, he joined the right-wing terrorist group Organisation Consul that assassinated pro-Weimar politicians.
+His first job was as a sales agent for the Bavarian Wood Processing Company, which was a front for the Organisation Consul.
+In the fall of 1920, he joined the Nazi Party (NSDAP) and in early 1921 he joined the SA.
 In the spring of 1921, he fought against the Poles in Silesia.
-The commander of the company Jagow served in during the Silesian war was Baron Manfred von Killinger, who remained a close associate thereafter.
+Jagow's company commander during the Silesian war was Baron Manfred von Killinger, who remained a close associate thereafter.

 In January 1922, Adolf Hitler sent Jagow to set up the first NSDAP group in Tübingen, and Jagow subsequently became one of the most important Nazi leaders in Württemberg.
 Jagow worked as a guest lecturer at Eberhard Karls University.
-Jagow was also part of the management of the famous Osiander bookstore in Tübingen, a position he was able to secure as two other former naval officers who also part of the management team.
+Jagow was also part of the management of the famous Osiander bookstore in Tübingen, a position he was able to secure as two other former naval officers were part of the management team.
 In April 1922 Hitler appointed Jagow SA inspector and chief of staff for Württemberg.
 As a professor, Jagow used his lecture podium as a chance to preach völkisch theories to his students.

 German universities were traditionally strongholds of the völkisch movement, and the university town of Tübingen was a center of völkisch activities.
 The Social Democratic police president of Württemberg, Hermann Schützinger, who visited Tübingen in 1926 complained the city was very much dominated by the völkisch right.
-Schützinger noted that everywhere he went in Tübingen he saw photographs of Adolf Hitler and Erich Ludendorff prominently displayed "next to all kinds of antisemitic Germanic kitsch spat out by the metropolis" while "stubborn small-town professors" used their lectures to indoctrinate their students in the völkisch ideology.
+Schützinger noted that everywhere he went in Tübingen he saw photographs of Hitler and Erich Ludendorff prominently displayed "next to all kinds of antisemitic Germanic kitsch spat out by the metropolis" while "stubborn small-town professors" used their lectures to indoctrinate their students in the völkisch ideology.
 In such a climate, Jagow found his niche in Tübingen as a professor and SA leader.
-On 24 June 1922, the German Foreign Minister Walther Rathenau was assassinated by the Organization Consul because he was Jewish.
-The subsequent police investigation into Rathenau's assassination led to Jagow being interviewed as a possible suspect, through he was never charged.
-However, the police investigation did establish that Jagow spent much of his time leading his students in para-military training for the Organization Consul, which appeared to be his primary duty at the university.
+On 24 June 1922, the German foreign minister Walther Rathenau was assassinated by members of the Organisation Consul, which reviled him both as a Jew and a supposed contributor to "creeping communism" for having negotiated the Treaty of Rapallo with Soviet Russia.
+The subsequent police investigation into Rathenau's assassination led to Jagow being interviewed as a possible suspect, though he was never charged.
+However, the police investigation did establish that Jagow spent much of his time leading his students in paramilitary training for the Organization Consul, which appeared to be his primary duty at the university.